An unforgettable ride through Africa, made to create a lasting impact

 When and where?

-In 2022, the ride will take place from 24 June to 01 July.
-Our dedicated team will organize every part of your itinerary leaving you free to decide your arrival and departure dates from Walvis Bay.
-Namibia is a spectacular country, so should you wish to take in the dunes of Sossusvlei or the spectacular Etosha, our Rhino expert consultants will seamlessly plan your pre or post tours to coincide with the 2022 ride dates.
+In 2026, the ride will take place from 9th-15th July.
+Every detail of your itinerary will be taken care of by our team, leaving you free to plan your arrival and departure from Windhoek.
+Should you wish to explore the dunes of Sossusvlei or the wildlife of Etosha, our Rhino Africa consultants will seamlessly craft your pre- or post-ride travel plans around the 2026 dates.

 C4AC 2022 journey map